Mindfulness for Graduate Success

 What is Mindfulness?

-Mindfulness has been described as paying attention, intentionally, to your moment-to-moment experience, non-judgmentally.
-By being more mindful in our daily life we can reduce worry and stress, be more content and compassionate (to ourselves and others), increase our ability to focus and pay attention, and learn to respond, rather than react, to challenging situations.
+Mindfulness has been described as paying attention, intentionally, to our moment-to-moment experience, non-judgmentally.
+Research shows that practicing mindfulness can reduce stress and worry, enhance focus and attention, boost feelings of contentment, and help us to respond, rather than react, to stressful situations.

 Session Dates